 The summer “independent study” process is similar but allows majors to create an internship near where they live and work.
 Recent summer programs include NBC and ESPN Television; TV’s Dr. Phil, Tavis Smiley, and Tyra Banks shows; and major radio stations in New York, Chicago, and Boston.

-Please note that all internships must be approved by one of the program’s co-directors in advance.
-We require that students planning a spring semester internship contact one of the co-directors no later than October 15, and that students planning a fall semester internship make contact no later than March 15.
+Please note that all internships must be approved by our Undergraduate Internship Advisor.
+We require that students planning a spring semester internship contact our Undergraduate Internship Advisor no later than October 15, and that students planning a fall semester internship make contact no later than March 15.
 The application process is straightforward, but please be sure to allow yourself enough time to select and interview for an internship, receive English Department approval, and fill out the necessary paperwork.
 It is never too early to contact us so that we can help you to sort through your internship and scheduling options.
 Students asking for credit retroactively, after they have already begun their internships, risk not getting course credit for their internships.

 Curt Smith, Senior Lecturer of English, wrote more speeches than anyone for former President George H.W.
 Bush.
 He is also what Gannett News Service calls the “voice of authority on baseball broadcasting.”
 The former Gannett reporter and Saturday Evening Post senior editor has written ESPN TV documentaries; hosted series for an NPR affiliate, XM Satellite Radio, and the Smithsonian Institution; and authored fifteen books, including the landmark Voices of the Game.